genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/04_containerisation/02_build.md

 1. Create or use an existing Genesis project.
 See our [Quick Start guide](/getting-started/quick-start/create-a-new-project/) for details of creating a new project.

 2. Make sure the necessary changes to the **genesis-system-defintions.kts** are made for your dependencies, such as the location of the database.
-You can find more details in our page on [preparing and biolding the server](/getting-started/quick-start/prepare-the-server-and-build/) for more info).
+You can find more details in our page on [preparing and building the server](/getting-started/quick-start/prepare-the-server-and-build/).

 Add your dependencies to the Deploy plugin **build.gradle.kts** (default location for the Blank App Seed is **server/jvm/***appname***-deploy/build.gradle.kts**)